rwpeterson/pulser/README.md

 the prebuilt binaries).
 You can have the script automatically flash the FPGA when it's done synthesizing by passing the `-u` flag.

+This example can be tested with an oscilloscope monitoring PMOD pin 2.
+The pulse sequence will trigger whenever a signal is on PMOD pin 1.
+Without a function generator?
+The probe cal 1 kHz signal on most scopes works for this in a pinch.

+## Blinking LED example

+An even simpler example that requires no test equipment simply flashes the LED three times on a one second period after reset, then stops:

+    python3 examples/blink.py

 ## Modules